If there is one dessert that has always been the absolute must have at Christmas for my family, it’s Red Velvet Cake.

 Make sure to get rid of any air bubbles by lightly dropping the pans onto a dish cloth on a counter.

-Remove cupcakes from pan and allow to cool completely on wire racks before frosting.
+Remove from oven and allow to cool for 10 minutes before transferring them to cooling racks.
+Allow to cool completely on wire racks before frosting.

 Allow butter and cream cheese to soften.